DoSomething/user-api/documentation/endpoints/resets.md

   /* The user id to send a password reset email to. */
   id: String

   /* The type of password reset email to send.
-Valid types are 'forgot-password', 'rock-the-vote-activate-account' */
+   * Valid types:
+   * - 'forgot-password'
+   * - 'rock-the-vote-activate-account'
+   */
   type: String
 }
 ```